yuripaoloni/connect4/README.md

       choose a random column.

 The symbols used are CROSS (X) and CIRCLE (O), at the end of each game it is possible to start a new one or exit the game.

+This project strictly follows the SOLID principles in order to favor extensibility and division of responsibilities between the different parts.